CEO Stories: Wealth-Building Isn’t Just for the Wealthy

 Darrin Williams left a successful career in law and politics to be the CEO of Arkansas-based Southern Bancorp, a bank on a mission, a mission to create economic opportunity.
 Southern Bancorp primarily focuses on providing financial services and education in poor communities in rural and urban areas of the mid-South, where the message and benefits of capitalism are greatly needed.
+Listen to the podcast below to hear his story; it is an example of the positive impact of business on society.

 Darrin Williams never imagined he would end up in banking.
 While student body president at Little Rock Central High School, Arkansas Governor Bill Clinton named him to a school advisory board.
 A desire to serve others, inspired by his minister father and schoolteacher mother, led him to pursue a career in law.
 He ran the attorney general’s office and then went on to represent plaintiffs in securities litigation.